watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

 this model, including identity of all solute species (i.e., Na :sup:`+`, and \Cl :sup:`-` for a NaCl solution), molecular weight of all component species (i.e., H\ :sub:`2`\ O, Na :sup:`+`, and \Cl :sup:`-`), and charge and electrical mobility of all ionic species (i.e., Na :sup:`+`, and \Cl :sup:`-`).
-This can be provided as a solution dictionary in the following format (instanced by a NaCl solution).
+This can be provided as a solution dictionary in the following format (instantiated by a NaCl solution).

 .. code-block::